CherryPickerProject/CherryPicker-backend-scrapers/README.md

 ### (4) Connecting to MongoDB Atlast
 * Please obtain .env file from @ooihuiying

+### (5) Triggering Scrapers manually
+* Please make sure that you are on the same directory level as Scrapers, Data, Connect-Database folders before running the command `python Scrapers/<SCRAPERNAME>.py`
 ## How to start development:
 ### Scrapers created
 * TagVenue